Skip to main content

 Packet Forwarder Preparation

-To prepare the hardware to become a Helium data-only Hotspot, it first must be configured to handle LoRaWAN messages.
+To prepare the hardware to become a Helium Data-Only Hotspot, it first must be configured to handle LoRaWAN messages.
 To get started, install an operating system and set up the packet forwarder as outlined in one of the two options below.

 LoRaWAN gateways are generally 'headless' computers.
 The Raspberry Pi Headless documentation is a helpful reference for initial setup.